MSc Information Technology

 Each taught module runs over one semester of 12 weeks and is usually assessed within those 12 weeks or in the examination period that follows.

 Full-time students study for 60 credits each term (usually one 30-credit and two 15-credit modules) and you'll complete the taught component of the course in two semesters.
-The dissertation is usually completed within one year of registering for the course.

 For part-time students, there is considerable flexibility in how many modules you take at any one time, as well as the time you take to complete the course.
 However, we offer a recommended part-time route that means you complete the taught component in four terms over two academic years.
 This means you attend taught classes on only one day each week.
 Part-time students study 30 credits in each term of each year.

-Assessment is through coursework and exams, and the dissertation.
+Assessment is through coursework and exams.

 For more details see our full glossary of assessment terms.